Setting up for success: How to support students transition back to school

 {{HR}}

-Like any transition or change, the return to school after a long holiday period can require some additional preparation and support structures.
+Like any transition or change, the return to school can require some additional preparation and support structures.
 We know that many students look forward to the return of school and re-connecting with their friends and school community; therefore, these students happily embrace the challenge of a new school year.
 However, there will be some other students that need additional considerations and support during this time of transition back to school.
-Here are our top tips for setting up students for school success from our psychology team here at Komodo.

 {{HR}}